rgc99/irrigation_unlimited/README.md

 | `repeat` | number | 1 | Number of times to repeat this zone |
 | `enabled` | bool | true | Enable/disable the sequence zone |

 Special note for [schedules](#schedule-objects) and the `duration` parameter contained within when used with sequences.
-Each zone in the sequence will be proportionaly adjusted to fit the specified duration.
+Each zone in the sequence will be proportionally adjusted to fit the specified duration.
 For example, if 3 zones were to each run for 10, 20 and 30 minutes respectively (total 1 hour) and the `schedule.duration` parameter specified 30 minutes then each zone would be adjusted to 5, 10 and 15 minutes.
 Likewise if `schedule.duration` specified 1.5 hours then the zones would be 15, 30 and 45 minutes.
 Some variation may occur due to rounding of the times to the system boundaries (granularity).
 This parameter influences the durations specified in the sequence and sequence zone objects.

 ### Testing Object